htsai51/beginner_tutorials/readme.md

-# ROS Beginner Tutorials Project
+# ROS Beginner Tutorials Project (Week10 HW)
 [![Build Status](https://travis-ci.org/htsai51/beginner_tutorials.svg?branch=master)](https://travis-ci.org/htsai51/beginner_tutorials)
 [![Coverage Status](https://coveralls.io/repos/github/htsai51/beginner_tutorials/badge.svg?branch=master)](https://coveralls.io/github/htsai51/beginner_tutorials?branch=master)
 ----

 ## Overview

-This is a simple ROS project which demonstrates the concepts of
+This is a simple continuing ROS project which demonstrates the concepts of

-- Nodes
+- Service
-- Topics
+- Logging
-- Publisher/Subscriber
+- Launch Files

 There are 2 nodes in this project.
 Talker, the publisher node, registers to master to publish a message type of std_msgs/String on topic chatter.
 Listener, the subscriber node, subscribes on chatter topic with master and prints out the message on screen.